jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

     return (f(x_current) - f(x_prev)) / (x_current - x_prev)
 ```

 Another variant of the forward and backward divided difference formula is the center divided difference.
 By now, you might have some intuition as to what this formula is---as the name implies, we somehow use the center point, instead of going forward or backwards from the point of approximation.
-Here is the formua:
+Here is the formula:

 $$
 f'(x) = \lim_{h \to 0} \frac{f(x + h) - f(x - h)}{2h} \tag{3}